Configuring Hibernate Multi-Tenancy

 FAQ

-Can I mix DATABASE and SCHEMA strategies in one Hibernate SessionFactory?
-No. Hibernate requires a single multiTenancy strategy per SessionFactory.
-Use multiple SessionFactories or route at the application layer for hybrid architectures.
+Can I mix DATABASE and SCHEMA strategies in one SessionFactory?
+No. The hibernate.multiTenancy setting is fixed per SessionFactory.
+For a hybrid architecture, build separate SessionFactory instances and route to the right one at the application layer.